microsoft/ELL/tools/utilities/debugCompiler/README.md

 ### Details

 The way this tool works is to inject DebugSinkNodes between each NeuralNetworkLayer of the ell::model::Node graph.
-This DebugSinkNodes provide a call back mechanism so the compare tool can capture the actual outputs during execution of the model, and this works both for the reference implemtation and the compiled implementation.
+This DebugSinkNodes provide a call back mechanism so the tool can capture the actual outputs during execution of the model, and this works both for the reference implemtation and the compiled implementation.

-The compiled implementation is executed in process using the IRExecutionEngine jitter.
+The compiled implementation is executed in process using the IRExecutionEngine jitter which is nice because it means we don't have to emit C++ code, and compile it using cmake and a C++ compiler.